Modelling the effect of ribosome mobility on the rate of protein synthesis: Comparing mean-field theory with simulations

-where the indices $a$ and $b$ stand for the space coordinates, i.e., $x$ and $y$ for a two-dimensional reservoir; $x$, $y$ and $z$ for three-dimensional reservoir.
-We integrate these equations numerically by discretizing time into intervals of length $\Delta t=t-t'$, such that
+where the indices $a$ and $b$ stand for the spatial coordinates of the ribosomes, i.e., $x$ and $y$ for a two-dimensional reservoir; and $x$, $y$ and $z$ for three-dimensional reservoir.
+We numerically integrate these equations by discretizing time into intervals of length $\Delta t=t-t'$, namely,